• Skip to content

 Talking with your partner often and asking how they’re feeling will help you both be aware of any changes.

-If the emotional changes in your partner go on for longer than 2 weeks and get in the way of daily life, you need to help your partner get professional advice.
+If the emotional changes in your partner go on for longer than 2 weeks and get in the way of daily life, you need to help your partner get professional support.

 Getting professional support for antenatal depression and postnatal depression

-Antenatal depression and postnatal depression can take a long time to go away without professional help.
+Antenatal depression and postnatal depression can take a long time to go away without professional support.
 Early professional support can help your partner recover sooner.

 There are many people and services who can help your partner and family with antenatal and postnatal depression: